Samsung/tizen-docs/docs/application/web/get-started/tv/first-app.md

 ![Tizen TV](media/tizen_tv_preview.png)

-You can create TV application using Web-native languages,such as HTML5, CSS, and JavaScript.
+You can create TV application using Web-native languages, such as HTML5, CSS, and JavaScript.

 Study the following steps to familiarize with Tizen Studio, Tizen web app development, and, create and run a basic TV web app on emulator or a target device.